Glass Trap: Release

 Glass Trap was released on DVD by First Look Pictures on August 2, 2005.

 Reception

-David Cornelius from eFilmCritic 2/5 stars, writing, "Like many direct-to-video features, Glass Trap will do the trick for those who rent these kind of things.
+David Cornelius from eFilmCritic gave the film 2/5 stars, writing, "Like many direct-to-video features, Glass Trap will do the trick for those who rent these kind of things.
 It's harmless in its dumbness, painless in its 'gee, get a load of these fake ants we whipped up' presentation.
 But it's not very entertaining, either."
 Chris Hartley from Video Graveyard gave the film 1.5 out of 4 stars, criticizing the film's dialogue, weak special effects, and poor attempts at humor.
+For TV Guide, the film is a "scary throwback to horror films of the '50s".